-TIAC MECHANICAL INSULATION BEST PRACTICES GUIDE REPLACED BY THE
+TIAC MECHANICAL INSULATION BEST PRACTICES GUIDE TO WORK IN CONJUNCTION WITH THE

 NORTH AMERICAN COMMERCIAL AND INDUSTRIAL INSULATION STANDARDS MANUAL

 Since 2019, the Thermal Insulation Association of Canada (TIAC), specifically the TIAC Innovators Committee, has been working with the Midwest Insulation Contractors Association (MICA) to set up an agreement to endorse their National Commercial and Industrial Insulation Standards Manual.

 The agreement was finalized in late 2021 and the 9th edition has been published as the North American Commercial and Industrial Insulation Standards Manual.

 TIAC’s endorsement, with support from its six affiliated provincial associations, strengthens the long-time endorsement of this standards manual by the US-based National Insulation Association and their five affiliated regional associations.

 TIAC members are offered a complimentary copy of the manual.
 Please email firstname.lastname@example.org for details.

 Non-TIAC members can purchase the manual (print or digital) for $299 US at https://micainsulation.org/.

 MICA’s Pete Gauchel gives us a review of how to use the fillable plates in the Standards Manual.